-15.4.2 Book (whether authored or edited, book title followed by a period):
+15.4.2 Book (whether authored or edited, book title followed by a period).
+A reprinted work is cited in its most recent printing, with the original printing details appended to the end of the reference, preceded by Reprinted from, all inside brackets.

 Matthews, Peter.
 1974.
 Morphology.
-Cambridge: Cambridge University Press.
+Cambridge, UK: Cambridge University Press.